barryclark/jekyll-now/_posts/2021-03-11-Insight-Connect-Plugins.md

     - There is no versioning system for Workflows past "Active", and "Draft".
 Export your workflow if you want to keep it safe.
     - SQS + Slack WILL cause you to hit API limits
     - This is a "scrappy automation" tool IMO... don't expect an enterprise grade HA tool with high verbosity logging.
+    - Don't put underscores in input names... there's an edge case where the variable will be required by the schema, but it won't get parsed correctly by the action class.
+Errors abound.

 ## Copy Paste Time :)